Skip to main content

 Description

-In addition to the property that is the result of this operator and contains the value of the aggregated object, for each parameter the AGGR operator also creates a data property with one parameter, whose class is equal to the class of the aggregated object.
-The value class and name of this property are equal to the class and name of the parameter for which this property is created.
-Accordingly, when creating an aggregated object, the value of the parameter for which the aggregated object is created is automatically written to this property.
+In addition to the property that is the result of this operator and contains the value of the aggregated object, for each parameter the AGGR operator also creates a data property with one parameter of type aggrClass.
+The value class and name of this property match the class and name of the corresponding parameter; when the aggregated object is created, the value of the parameter is automatically written to this property.

 info